-Returning from a LOA is not automatic, and in some cases, not guaranteed.
-Before an approved LOA comes to an end, the student must request to return by completing and submitting the LOA Return Request Form with the program's signed approval by the deadline for a return in a specific semester they plan to resume their studies.
+Returning from an LOA is not automatic, and in some cases, not guaranteed.
+Before an approved LOA comes to an end, the student must request to return by completing and submitting the Return from Leave of Absence Form with the program's signed approval by the deadline for a return in a specific semester they plan to resume their studies.

-- Fall Return August 15
+• Fall Return - August 15

-- Spring Return December 10

-- Summer Return May 5
+- Spring Return December 10 - Summer Return May 5

 Exec.
-MPS students program use the same forms and process, but follow an accelerated schedule to initiate a LOA and request to return from a LOA.
-These specific dates are available to EDM, PPM and GSC students by their program Director or Executive Director.
-EDM and GSC students returning after a LOA are placed in the same module they received a "W" for, but in a different co-hort.
+MPS students program uses the same forms and process, but follow an accelerated schedule to initiate a LOA and request to return from a LOA.
+These specific dates are available to EDM students by their program Director.
+EDM students returning after a LOA are placed in the same module they received a "W" for, but in a different cohort.